lisaymiller/frontend-personality-quiz/README.md

 # Welcome to my frontend!

+This app is the front end to `https://github.com/lisaymiller/frontend-personality-quiz`, full application can be found [here](https://frontend-personality-quiz.herokuapp.com/)

 ## How to run locally

 Run `npm install` and `npm start` and you should be good to go!